dylvaz/interviewPrep/README.md

 # interviewPrep

-### just a list of problems I've sovled and practiced
+### just a list of problems I've solved and practiced